What is Reproductive Psychiatry?

 Meet the Team

-Medical Director, Co-FounderI am a board-certified adult psychiatrist.
-After completing my psychiatry training at Johns Hopkins Hospital, I pursued a two-year fellowship to specialize in women’s mental health and reproductive psychiatry.
-Early in my career, I served on the faculty at Johns Hopkins as the clinical and education director for the Johns Hopkins Reproductive Mental Health Center (formerly the Women’s Mood Disorders Center), overseeing clinical staff and teaching psychiatry residents.
+After completing her psychiatry training at Johns Hopkins Hospital, Dr. Standeven pursued an additional two-year academic fellowship to develop true expertise in women’s mental health and reproductive transitions.
+Early in her career, she served on the faculty at Johns Hopkins as the Clinical and Education Director of the Reproductive Mental Health Center, where she provided clinical care and trained future psychiatrists.
+Her academic work allows her to stay current with emerging research and evolving treatments.

 Dr. Narayan’s typical practice is to combine thoughtful medication management with lifestyle, education, and therapeutic techniques to arrive at a plan that feels manageable and realistic for each person’s unique situation.
 She is friendly and collaborative, and aims to leverage her patients’ own expertise and lived-experiences to help improve their quality of life.